shredthaGNAR/list-of-my-starred-repos/README.md

 * [danielmiessler/GeoHarvest](https://github.com/danielmiessler/GeoHarvest): A simple script for translating IP addresses to GeoLocations
 * [danielmiessler/geoip](https://github.com/danielmiessler/geoip): A Ruby script that takes in IPs and returns Country, State, and City
 * [marchyman/GeoTag](https://github.com/marchyman/GeoTag): Image geo location editing for macOS 10.13 and later.
 Available on the Mac App store (free).
 Instructions and a .dmg of the current version are on the application home page ==>
+* [Robbendebiene/Gesturefy](https://github.com/Robbendebiene/Gesturefy): Navigate, operate, and browse faster with mouse gestures!
+A customizable Firefox mouse gesture add-on with a variety of different commands.
 * [Kevin-De-Koninck/Get-It](https://github.com/Kevin-De-Koninck/Get-It): A macOS GUI for youtube-dl
 * [finia2NA/getter](https://github.com/finia2NA/getter): A multi-workflow YouTube downloader
 * [RaKeerS/Gif-Finder](https://github.com/RaKeerS/Gif-Finder): This is a web app created to be utilized in order to fetch the Gif Images from the Giphy Images Repository.
 It offer different categories and also a custom search tool in order to find what you exactly need!